pearcej/CTurtle-DS/README.md

 *FIXME*

 ## References:
-- This repo uses [C-Turtle](https://github.com/walkerje/C-Turtle) by Jesse W. Walker
+- This repo uses [C-Turtle](https://github.com/walkerje/C-Turtle) by Jesse Walker-Schadler
 - *Add additional reference(s) to all work that inspired this submission or state that this is original work.*